Skip to main content

 Calculation Method

-For each pair of individuals, I converted asymmetric variables to binary (Y & P = 1; N & A = 0), excluded Gender from binary conversion, and then compared the 6 binary attributes.
+For each pair of individuals, I converted asymmetric variables to binary (Y & P = 1; N & A = 0), excluded Gender from binary conversion, and compared the 6 binary attributes.

 For each pair, I calculated: